Share this guide:

 Likewise, if you have a number you use for a personal business or enterprise, and your customers know your number well already, you might want to keep the same number to save hassle changing it on many platforms.

-In any case, to keep your current number and move to a new network provider, you're going to need a PAC code.
+In any case, to keep your existing number and move to a new network provider, you're going to need a PAC code.

 What is a PAC code?